 Like how to regulate themselves emotionally.

 Guess how they learn that?
 From us.
 Young children don't have the neural pathways to calm their own turbulent feelings.
-Everything seems like an
+Everything seems like an emergency

-their stormy emotions.
+emotions.
 That's how they wire the neural connections to self-regulate.

 So your child is counting on you to de-escalate the situation, because he can't.
 If you can stay calm, you'll help him shape a brain that will make regulating